SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/jenkins.md

 ---
-title: Jenkins
+title: Jenkins Integration
 url: /analysis/jenkins/
 ---

-SonarScanners running in Jenkins can automatically detect branches and Merge or Pull Requests in certain jobs.
-You don't need to explicitly pass the branch or Pull Request details.
+SonarScanners running in Jenkins can automatically detect branches and Merge or pull requests in certain jobs.
+You don't need to explicitly pass the branch or pull request details.

 ## Analysis Prerequisites